 I’d like to come back to this topic in the future and discuss a full AXI to WB bridge as well as the properties necessary to verify it.
 That project and post, however, will need to wait for another day.

-Another possibility future post would be to discuss how easy it can be to build
+Another potential future post would be to discuss how easy it can be to build

 the complex cover statements used to demonstrate

 above.
-This approach offers an alternative to the
+Such an approach would offer an alternative to the

 does not.
 That will also need to wait for another day as well.